parallelUQ/PUQ/README.rst

 ~~~~~~~~

 We provide examples in the ``examples/`` directory to illustrate the basic usage of PUQ.
-These examples replicate the results presented in the paper titled 'Sequential Bayesian
+These examples replicate the results presented in the paper titled 'Performance Analysis of
-Experimental Design for Calibration of Expensive Simulation Models' by Sürer, Plumlee, and Wild (2024).
+Sequential Experimental Design for Calibration in Parallel Computing Environments'
+by Sürer and Wild (2024).

 **Instructions for running the illustrative examples**